Attachmate Worldwide | Contact Us | NetIQ.com

 LogLevel INFO

-• If multiple "Host" sections apply to the host a user is connecting to (as with Host Greenglass in the example above), the first applicable Host section in the file is used.
-Therefore, if using wildcards to specify a group of hosts, it is helpful to place individual host entries at the beginning of the file, and wildcard entries at the end of the file.
+If multiple "Host" sections apply to the host a user is connecting to (as with Host Greenglass in the example above), the first parameter in the first applicable Host section in the file is used.
+Therefore, if using wildcards to specify a group of hosts, it is helpful to place more specific host entries at the beginning of the file, and wildcard entries at the end of the file – unless you want the setting to override that specific keyword for all matching hosts.

 • If a parameter you are adding already exists for the host you are configuring, change the value of the existing parameter, rather than adding a second entry for the same parameter.
 If multiple entries exist for the same parameter, only the first entry is used.